flywheel-apps/bids-app-template-test/README.md

 The reason for this `start` `run` `finish` sequence is so multiple different tests can be run one after the other and each one will set up and clean up after itself.

-That's nice, but it assumes a lot of development has already occured and the project is fairly mature.
+That's nice, but it assumes a lot of development has already occurred and the project is fairly mature.
 What about finding out what's going on _inside_ the container?
 You'll probably need to do some initial debugging in there by running the gear's `run.py` script from the shell.
 To do this, use the `--shell` option when running a test:

 ```bids-app-test/run.py -s```